gurzugon/webview-android/README.md

 # webview-android
-Android webview with permission for camera
+Android webview with permission for camera<br>
+-Change "your url", to your webapp URL